 This course should be taken prior to CHE 151 by students who fall into one of the following categories provided they have adequate mathematics preparation (see prerequisite and recommendation below): (a) students with no previous background in chemistry, (b) students with an average or below average background in high school chemistry, or (c) students in need of a review of basic chemical problem solving skills.
 Topics include problem solving using the factor-label method, dimensional analysis, linear relationships, graphing, and significant figures; the atomic mass system and the mole concept; chemical formulae and inorganic nomenclature; basic chemical reactions, balancing equations, reaction stoichiometry, and limiting reagent problems; atomic structure and the principles of chemical bonding; solution concentrations and stoichiometry.
 Three class hours, three laboratory hours.
 (SUNY-NS)

-Prerequisite: MTH 104 with a grade of C or better, or Sequential Mathematics Course III* with a grade of C or better, or equivalent.
-Completion of or concurrent registration in MTH 165 is strongly recommended. *Regents level strongly recommended.
+Prerequisite: MCC level 8 Mathematics placement or MTH 104 with a minimum grade of C. Completion of or concurrent registration in MTH 165 is strongly recommended.

 Use links below to see if this course is offered:

 Building 8, Room 212